 YUNAK EVLERI CAPPADOCIA (URGUP)

 Yunak Evleri is located in Urgup, a bit of a distance from tourist hubs Goreme and Uchisar.
-This part of Cappadocia is a bit more off-the-beaten-path, but still loaded with things to do.
+This part of Cappadocia is more off-the-beaten-path, but still loaded with things to do.
 And this property boasts one of the most unique exteriors in Cappadocia with cave rooms built into the massive cliffs overlooking a transformed 19th century Greek mansion.

 These dreamscapes are what make the hot air balloon rides so special in Cappadocia.